 9.1 Existing utilities and roads

 Notwithstanding anything to the contrary contained herein, the Contractor shall ensure that the respective entities owning the existing roads, right of way, level crossings, structures, or utilities on, under or above the Site are enabled by it to keep them in continuous satisfactory use, if necessary, by providing suitable temporary diversions with the authority of the controlling body of that road, right of way or utility.

+9.1.1 The works of shifting of utility (ies) owned by Railways and already communicated to Contractor as part of Tender document shall be part of schedule-G. List of utilities (Railway owned or other) is being made available to the contractor as part of Tender document.
+However, the contractor shall have to conduct the inspection/investigation of the utilities before execution of the work independently.

+9.1.2 Diversion of utility(ies) not owned by Railways or not communicated to Contractor as part of Tender document shall be payable under BOQ items of relevant Schedule-G1

+9.1.3 List of utilities (Railway owned or other) is being made available to the contractor as part of Tender document.
+However, the contractor shall have to conduct the inspection/investigation of the utilities before execution of the work independently.

 9.2 Shifting of obstructing utilities

-9.2.1 The Contractor shall, in accordance with Applicable Laws and with the proactive support & assistance of the Authority, cause shifting of any utility (including electric lines, water pipes and telephone cables) to an appropriate location or alignment, if such utility or obstruction adversely affects/ infringes the execution of Works in accordance with this Agreement.
-The actual cost of shifting/relocation of such utilities, as approved and communicated/demanded by the entity owning such utility, shall be paid by the Authority directly to the entity.
-In the event of any delay in such shifting by the entity owning the utility beyond a period of 180 (one hundred and eighty) days from the date of notice by the Contractor to the entity owning the utility and to the Authority, the Contractor shall be entitled to Damages in a sum calculated in accordance with the formula specified in Clause 8.3.1 for the period of delay, and to Time Extension in accordance with Clause 10.4 for and in respect of the part(s) of the Works affected by such delay; provided that if the delays involve any time overlaps, the overlaps shall not be additive.
+9.2.1The Contractor shall, in accordance with Applicable Laws and with the proactive support & assistance of the Authority, cause shifting of utility(ies) as per 9.1.2 (including electric lines, water pipes and telephone cables) to an appropriate location or alignment, if such utility or obstruction adversely affects/ infringes the execution of Works in accordance with this Agreement.
+The utilities are to be diverted with proper liaison and approval of the utility owning agencies.
+NOC & Approval of schemes of Diversion of Utilities from the concerned regulatory /statutory / Local Authority is the responsibility of the Contractor.
+Cost of such utility shifting unless otherwise specified will be paid separately under relevant item of BOQ (Schedule G1B).
+No claim on account of delay in execution of utility diversion will be entertained.

 9.2.2 For the existing utilities owned by Railways, where the shifting thereof can take place only after certain works for enabling its shifting have been completed by the Contractor, the Authority shall, undertake and complete its shifting within 180 (one hundred and eighty) days after the Contractor has notified the Authority of the completion of the enabling works.
 In the event of delay in shifting the utility, beyond the aforesaid period of 180 (one hundred and eighty) days, the Contractor shall be entitled to Damages for the period of delay in accordance with the provisions of this Clause 9.2.1.

+9.2.3 The utilities which are not to be diverted, proper supporting shall be done to prevent any damage.
+No payment shall however be made for supporting and protecting the utilities during execution of the work.
+All temporary diversion of any utilities done to facilitate the construction activity shall be the part of the schedule G.

 9.3 New utilities